 Throughout all key stages, students are assessed regularly to monitor progress and help them and their teachers set targets for further improvement.
-A student's performance is reported home between three and five times a year, depending on the year group (see separate Assessment, tracking and reporting Policy).
-Formal national examinations are taken at the end of a GCSE course; this is in Year 11 for most courses, with the exception of English Literature which is taken at the end of Year 10.
+A student's performance is reported home between three times a year.
+Formal national examinations are taken at the end of a GCSE course; this is in Year 11 for most courses.
 A level courses are examined at the end of Year 13.
 In addition, students will have a number of internal exams throughout each key stage.